Positive Representations of Split Real Simply-laced Quantum Groups: Introduction

-More precisely, for every reduced expression for $w_0$, we can construct explicitly the positive representations.
-For each change of words of $w_0$, we establish the following unitary transformation, so that in particular the family of positive representation is \emph{independent of choice} of reduced expression of $w_0$.
+More precisely, for every reduced expression for $w_0$ we can construct, explicitly, the positive representations.
+For each change of words of $w_0$, we establish the following unitary transformation, so that in particular the family of positive representation is \emph{canonical}, where it is independent of choice of the reduced expression of $w_0$.